Skip to content

 Steps

 A test must include at least one step.
-Steps can be static, dynamic, manual, or a combination of these.
+Steps can be static, dynamic, manual, or, in very specific cases, a combination of these.

 Example: